 So when the smoke clears, where does all this leave us?

-In my previous post, I said that I would still put Bowmar above other protein brands, and in all honesty, I probably still would.
+In my previous post, I said that I would still put Bowmar above other protein brands.
+In all honesty, I probably still would.
 However, I now raise an eyebrow when it comes to the content of the protein itself.
 Sure, does Bowmar taste and still mix better than other proteins on the market?
 Yeah, sure, but the question now is, can we trust Bowmar Nutrition?
 Can we trust the labels, and can we trust what they’re telling us regarding their products?

-Unfortunately, at this time, with all the evidence that continues to pile up, I feel all signs point to no, we can not.
+Unfortunately, at this time, with all the evidence that continues to pile up, I feel all signs point to no, we can not trust Bowmar Nutrition.